mzkrasner/dappradar/README.md

 npm run generate
 ```

-In your newly-generated composedb.config.json file, you will need to replace the "db" property within "indexing" (currently set to sqlite) to the following:

-`"postgres://admin:admin@localhost:5432/postgres"`

 3. Launch postgres with the provided configuration in the docker-compose.yml file (you will need Docker installed locally):

 ```bash